Your basket is empty.

 ‘i want to talk to you. will i be able to?’

 The message, of course, was unsigned.
 It came, in fact, without any identifying information other than the shape and colour of the handwriting, the choice of lower-case letters, and the brevity of its challenge.
 Will I be able to?
 I asked myself for a long time.
 Motionless.
 In a state contrary to anticipation.
 I asked myself silently and out loud.
 I asked myself and the window in which my reflection, distorted, asked me at the same time.
 I asked the landscape, confusing the evening poplars with tall European elms.
 Will I be able to?
 A long time passed in this very way.

-Translated by Sarah Booker and Robin Myers.
+Translated from the Spanish by Sarah Booker and Robin Myers.

 Sarah Booker is a literary translator and doctoral candidate in Hispanic Literature at the University of North Carolina Chapel Hill.
 Her translations include Cristina Rivera Garza’s The Iliac Crest and Grieving: Dispatches from a Wounded Country, and Mónica Ojeda’s Jawbone.